-I bid you welcome to the Website of the Clan Grant Society of the UK.
+Welcome to the Clan Grant Society of the UK.

-Sir James Grant of Grant, Lord Strathspey, Baronet of Nova Scotia, 33rd Chief of Grant
+Our current Clan Chief is The Rt.
+Hon Sir James Grant of Grant, The 6th Lord Strathspey, Baronet of Nova Scotia, 33rd Chief of Grant

 Upcoming Clan Events

 Fri 17th - Sun 19th April 2015 - Spring Weekend at the Cairn Hotel, Harrogate, North Yorkshire.